- This event has passed.

-Safety equipment including protective glasses and hearing protection are provided by MAKE Santa Fe but bring yours if you have them.
+Safety equipment, including protective glasses and hearing protection, are provided by MAKE Santa Fe but bring yours if you have them.
 Students must be at least 16 years of age.
-Minors must have parental permission and signed waiver (ask us).
+Minors must have parental permission and a signed waiver (ask us).

 Students must be at least 16 years of age.
 Minors must have parental permission and a signed waiver (ask us).

 Christy Georg is an Artist / Adventurer.
 She has worked as a deckhand aboard sailing schooners, thru-hiked the 2,650-mile Pacific Crest Trail and 500-mile Colorado trail, and cruised the Arctic.
 Endurance and fortitude drive underlying themes in her work.
 She has her BFA and MFA in sculpture and brings a 20-year career with dozens of awards and rich fabrication experience to MAKE.